linode/docs/docs/products/networking/vlans/guides/detach-a-linode-from-your-vlan/index.md

 1. Click on the **Configurations** tab.

-1. Select the `Edit` button next to the configuration profile you'd like to detatch a VLAN from.
+1. Select the `Edit` button next to the configuration profile you'd like to detach a VLAN from.

 1. Find the `Network Interfaces` section.